-Have you ever experienced a huge deadline, and whilst you were working towards it, you got distracted?
+Have you ever experienced a huge deadline, and whilst you were working towards it, you lost focus?

 You have been watching dogs being tricked with a curtain on Facebook for an hour, or mindlessly scrolled through Instagram pictures.
 Ever caught yourself doing that?
 And if so, did you also say to yourself: “Focus!”?